duracloud/duracloud-ruby-client/README.md

  => #<Duracloud::Content space_id="rest-api-testing", content_id="ark:/99999/fk4zzzz", store_id=(default)>
 ```

 When storing content a `Duracloud::NotFoundError` is raised if the space does not exist.
 A `Duracloud::BadRequestError` is raised if the content ID is invalid.
+A `Duracloud::ConflictError` is raised if the provided MD5 digest does not match the stored digest.

 #### Retrieve an existing content item from DuraCloud

 ```
->> Duracloud::Content.find("spaceID", "contentID")
+>> Duracloud::Content.find(space_id: "spaceID", content_id: "contentID")
  => #<Duracloud::Content space_id="spaceID", content_id="contentID", store_id=(default)>
 ```

 If the space or content ID does not exist, a `Duracloud::NotFoundError` is raised.
+If an MD5 digest is provided (:md5 attribute), a `Duracloud::MessageDigestError` is
+raised if the content ID exists and the stored digest does not match.

 #### Update the properties for a content item